MN 2320. Business Communications. 3 Semester Hours.

 MN 3370.
 Human Resource Management.
 3 Semester Hours.

 An introduction to the functions and strategies of Human Resources Management as they support and advance organizational strategy.
 Topics include but are not limited to the following: recruitment and selection, employee relations, employment law, compensation and benefits, training and development.
-Prerequisites: MT 1305 or MT 2303, MT 1306 or MT 2306 or MT 2412, AC 2310, AC 2320, EC 2301, EC 2303, MN 3330.
+Prerequisites: MT 1305 or MT 2303, MT 1306 or MT 2306 or MT 2412, AC 2310, AC 2320, EC 2301, EC 2303, MN 3330 (Fall, Summer).

 MN 3380.
 Managing Innovation and Change.
 3 Semester Hours.